SN-CRISP/CRISP2021/index.md

 ## Venue

-The meeting will be held at the [Hotel STAR-Inn](https://www.hotelstarinn.com/peniche/) in Peniche, Portugal from the 14th to 18th of July, 2021.
+Due to the pandemic situation in Portugal, the meeting will now be held exclusively online on the 14th and 15th of July, 2021.

 ## Participants
-#### Presential Participants
 - Alberto Krone-Martins (CENTRA-FCUL/U.Irvine)
 - Alessandro Razza (UGR)
 - Ana S. Afonso (CENTRA-IST)